-The Adolescent Health and Youth Development (AHYD) program focuses on improving the health of young people, ages 10-19, and providing educational and skill building workshops and programs that help them navigate safely through these years and into adulthood.
+The Adolescent Health and Youth Development (AHYD) program focuses on improving the health of young people, ages 10-19, and provides educational and skill building workshops and programs that help them navigate safely through these years and into adulthood.
 By partnering with schools, youth service agencies and the faith community, AHYD builds support systems for youth that engage them in fun programs during the peak hours for high risk behaviors.
-The program offers a variety of interactive, age-appropriate workshops and activities designed to help young people think clearly about consequences and personal goals.
+These age-appropriate workshops and activities help young people think clearly about consequences and personal goals.
 There are also interactive workshops and presentations for parents and other interested adults.

 Adolescent Health & Youth Development (AHYD) uses a variety of age appropriate materials designed to give teens the skills to say “no” to sexual activity and to prevent teen pregnancy.
 Our program takes a non-traditional approach to educating teens and adults by providing training and workshops in the afternoons and on weekends.
 Two evidence based curriculums are used to teach teens about the consequences of sex with one being abstinence-based (Making A Difference) and the other being a comprehensive approach aimed to encouraging safe sex with the use of contraception (Making Proud Choices).
 Each of the evidence based curriculum consist of 8 modules which are usually conducted over a span of 8 one hour sessions.
 Additional prevention trainings and presentations include: Alcohol and Drug Education, Developmental Assets, Sexually Transmitted Diseases, and Statutory Rape.

-Topics covered in the comprehensive sex education curriculum (Making Proud Choices) curriculum include:
+Topics covered in Making Proud Choices curriculum include:

 AHYD programs are free of charge.
 The Adolescent Health & Youth Development program currently provides these services in Crisp, Dooly, and Sumter Counties with special grant funding through the Georgia Department of Human Resources Program of Excellence.
 Workshops are conducted by a trained adult facilitator and can be implemented in a variety of settings.